eltimster/arc-medtechai/phd-openings.md

+#### Description of the project environment:

+These project are embedded within the Centre, where up to 14 PhD students, 5 post-doctoral researchers, and 11 University of Melbourne staff will collaborate across 4 research streams with researchers at IBM Research and a number of other Australian Universities, including RMIT University, the University of South Australia, and Western Sydney University.
+Each student will be jointly supervised by Universities and IBM Research and will spend at least 12 months of their candidature working on site at an IBM Research laboratory.

 ## Context-specific Clinical Decision Support Leveraging Clinical Practice Guidelines

 This PhD project will focus on identification of relevant clinical guidelines